Anti-Pattern-Inc/saasus-platform-document/docs/saas-development-console/tiered-unit.md

 1000 yen + 450 yen = ***1450 yen***

-With Stepped-rate Units, you will be billed 1450 yen.
+With Tiered usage Units, you will be billed 1450 yen.